littlezaide/BurntcoatHead/matrix/orientation.md

 ### secondary

 Burntcoat Head is one of many sites along the 1400km of pristine Bay of Fundy coastline.
+From Burntcoat, try Fundy Force to hear about the promise of generating energy from the massive Fundy tides.
+Or head to Cape Split for one of the best hikes in the province. % could avoid mentioning specific sites as they may change over time

 [include map of Bay of Fundy sites]